JosephTech/orca-asr/README.md

 ## Features
-1. Pure c++ server to ensure that the server can run with high performance and stability.
+1. Pure C++ server to ensure that the server can run with high performance and stability.
 2. Carefully designed to achieve high concurrency and non-blocking server.
 3. Designed simple network protocol to support client TCP long connection.
 4. The support for our own protocol, http protocol and websocket protocol is realized by using state design pattern.
 With only one server deployed, multiple types of clients highly concurrent/non-blocking connections can be supported.